obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/data_management_backups.md

 ************
 -MySQL, need InnoDB
 -performance hit if multi-az not enabled
+-automated backups deleted if instance deleted
--if instance deleted, all automated backups deleted -manual DB snapshots are not deleted
+-manual DB snapshots are not deleted
+-during restore, can change engine type
 -stored on S3
--during restore, can change engine type (standard to enterprise)

 *******************
 Elasticache backups